 Having recently returned from my year abroad at the University of South Carolina, I’ve been reflecting upon all the things that made it such a mind-blowing year.
+So memo writer online helped me structure my thoughts and present it clearly and easily to my friends and audience.
 There are ten particular things I’m so grateful I did while I was in SC, and they are the experiences that are unique to South Carolina, to Columbia, and to having the unimaginable privilege of being a student at USC.
 Without further introduction…let’s go cocks.

 When Halloween came around in October, I was pretty psyched for an all-American scare-fest.
 I assumed that I’d probably end up going to a stereotypical house party in a half-impressive fancy dress costume, just like the movies.
 Instead, I ventured out to ‘Carowinds’, the gargantuan amusement park on the border between North and South Carolina.
 Every Halloween, the park gets radically transformed into ‘Scarowinds’, complete with bone-chilling haunted houses and zombies crawling all over the grounds.
 It was the perfect way to get out of Columbia and do something different for Halloween while embracing the all-American passion for the 31st.